 From the viewpoint of TCM, the Lung system controls the diffusion of Wei Qi/Defensive Qi to nourish and warm the various layers of the skin, and to control the closing and opening of pores.
 Normally, during exercise or in warmer weather, the pores open to allow toxins and heat to escape; the pores usually close when exposed to pathogens or cold weather.
 Defensive Qi may not function properly when there is a weakness in the Lung system, causing pores to remain open, permitting pathogenic factors to invade the body resulting in conditions, such as the common cold and hives (urticaria).
 Defensive Qi is kept strong by healthy eating, fresh air, and exercise.
 Issues can also arise with the dispersion of body fluids (synovial, tears, saliva, sweat, etc.), known as the Jin Ye (aka “moist-liquid”).
 To allow the fluids to nourish the underlying layers of the skin, these fluids need to flow properly (via healthy Qi).
 A deficiency of fluids/Jin Ye, can result in various conditions since the body needs to maintain a certain level of internal moisture to properly function.
 As a result of this lack of fluid, some of the imbalances that might arise include: dry Stomach (nausea/vomiting), swelling or reduced mobility of the joints, dry skin/eyes, and edema.

 A reputable practitioner of TCM will utilize a Western diagnosis or condition simply as a reference tool.
 The important thing always is a precise TCM diagnosis based on differentiation of patterns of symptoms and signs.
 In TCM, a similar pattern can manifest as various Western conditions; also, a single Western condition may have several (up to six or eight) differentiated patterns of diagnosis in TCM.
-A tailor-made plan of treatment (diet, herbs, and acupuncture in Vancouver) may be needed to obtain the best results.
+A tailor-made plan of treatment (diet, herbs, and acupuncture in Palm Harbor) may be needed to obtain the best results.

 To help keep the Lung system strong, eat foods associated with the element of Metal.
 They include: garlic/onion family, cabbage, cauliflower, mustard greens, parsnip, kohlrabi, rutabaga/turnip, taro, horseradish, romaine lettuce, and radish.